TanaushAhmad/Signify/README.md

 ## 🧩 System Flow Summary

-Below is a simplified overview of how data travels through SignBridge’s multimodal AI pipeline:
+Below is a simplified overview of how data travels through Signify’s multimodal AI pipeline:

 ```
                    ┌────────────────────┐